mas-bandwidth/yojimbo/BUILDING.md

     premake5 solution

-This creates Yojimbo.sln and a bunch of project files then opens them in Visual Studio for you.
+This creates Yojimbo.sln and a bunch of project files and opens them in Visual Studio for you.

-Now you can build the library and run individual test programs as you would for any other visual studio solution.
+Now you can build the library and run individual test programs as you would for any other Visual Studio solution.

 ## Building on MacOS and Linux